Written by: Felicity Flores

 Johann Wolfgang von Goethe was a German polymath with a wide range of knowledge and expertise in many fields.

-Goethe’s IQ is estimated to have been between 210-225.
+Goethe’s IQ is estimated to have been between 210 and 225.
 He was a scientist, artist, and government official sent on a diplomatic mission.

-He contributed significantly to science when he founded the science of human chemistry and developed an early theory of evolution.
+He made significant contributions to science by founding the field of human chemistry and developing an early theory of evolution.
 He also made significant contributions to optics and mineralogy.

 Johann Wolfgang Von Goethe